derekphsu/crosslake/crosslake/readme.txt

 .initiate
 I did not test the initiate method as I ran into trouble testing the ARGV aspect of the code.

+.generate_report
+Since this is the public method the user would be calling, it would make sense to do an end to end testing.
+However since I was having trouble feeding it a test file, this method was not tested extensively.
+I did basic unit test to ensure that the 3 methods are being called in here.

 .output_file
 This is also not tested because because I was having problems with stubbing out File.foreach.
 Since File is a built in Ruby/IO code,  it's more important to test the other features of the code and assumes this piece just functions properly.